opendatasoft/ods-documentation-explore-api/source/includes/wfs/introduction.md

 The service can be reached at the following entry address.

-For this documentation, we use the domain `https://documentation-resources.opendatasoft.com/` as an example but you should replace it by your custom domain name.
+The domain `https://documentation-resources.opendatasoft.com/` is used as an example in this documentation, but you should replace it with your custom domain name.

 The WFS supports both `GET` and `POST` HTTP methods.